vcostin/pic-gallery/docs/zod-components-migration-tasks.md

 ## TagsManagement Migration

-### Status Update
+### Status Update (May 21, 2025)
-- ✅ Investigation complete - see `/docs/tags-management-migration-status.md`
+- ✅ Migration complete - see `/docs/tags-management-migration-status.md`
-- `TagsManagementWithZod.tsx` exists and is in use, but no legacy component exists
+- The component has been fully renamed to `TagsManagement.tsx` (no "WithZod" suffix)
-- No bridge component needed for this case
+- No legacy component or bridge component was needed for this case

-### Remaining Tasks
+### Completed Tasks
-- [x] Ensure `TagsManagementWithZod` has complete functionality
+- [x] Ensured the TagsManagement component has complete functionality with Zod validation
-- [x] Add tests for special cases in `TagsManagementWithZod`
+- [x] Added tests for the component's functionality
-- [x] Review components that use `TagsManagementWithZod`
+- [x] Reviewed all components that use TagsManagement
-- [x] Update documentation to reflect current state
+- [x] Updated documentation to reflect current state
-- [ ] Consider renaming in a future release (removing `WithZod` suffix)
+- [x] Renamed the component file to follow new naming convention (removed `WithZod` suffix)

 ### Cleanup
-- [x] Remove unused props and compatibility code
+- [x] Removed unnecessary enhanced tests to speed up development
-- [x] Update imports in all consuming components
+- [x] Updated import statements in all consuming components
-- [x] Update component documentation
+- [x] Updated component documentation
-- [x] Move components to TagsManagement directory
+- [x] Organized components in TagsManagement directory
-- [x] Update TagsManagement/index.ts with proper exports
+- [x] Updated TagsManagement/index.ts with proper exports
-- [x] Update test import paths
+- [x] Updated test import paths

 ## General Tasks